DJFox11/djfox11.github.io/README.md

 # Personal Website
-## There is currently no mobile layout or support.
+## **There is currently no mobile layout or support.**

-Welcome to my personal website!
+## Welcome to my personal website!
 This project is a simple website built with HTML and CSS, showcasing information about me, my projects, and interests.

 ## Features

-- Clean and minimal design.
-- Responsive layout for various screen sizes.
+- A layout mimicking a series of Nintendo Switch games.
 - Sections for showcasing personal information, projects, and interests.

 ## Featured Game Tutorials